fizge/1-SENECA-UDC_Coil_Proyect/background_doc.md

 ## Project Background
 This project was created by four student developers in the Universidade da Coruna and two technical writers in Seneca Polytechnic working together as part of a Collaborative Online Learning Project (COIL) for a semester using an agile development process.
 This project leverages international perspectives to create a universal tool to deliver an accessible, user-friendly solution for data analytics.<br>

 The purpose of Trackr is to predict data from data sets.
-The data sets that are input into the application must be database, excel, pickle, or comma-seperated value files.
+The data sets that are input into the application must be database, excel, pickle, or comma-separated value files.
 The output datasets can be saved and uploaded only as pickle files.

 ### Goals